The Peanut Revolution of George Washington Carver

 The “105 Ways” Bulletin

 Carver released a significant publication in 1916 titled “How to Grow the Peanut and 105 Ways of Preparing it for Human Consumption.”
 This document contributed remarkably to the rise of the peanut as an integral part of agriculture and home economics.
-The bulletin, known as “The 105 Ways,” served as an educational tool that had a far-reaching impact beyond just culinary applications.
+The bulletin, known as “The 105 Ways,” served as an educational tool.

 It offered extensive insights into the cultivation of peanuts and presented various innovative uses for the legume.
-Broken down into various categories, the guide provided:
+Broken down into multiple categories, the guide provided:

 These uses were detailed in a way that was accessible to a broad audience.
 The language was directed at farmers who were looking to diversify their crops, teachers seeking informative material for their lessons, and homemakers eager to try new and economical recipes.